NodeByteHosting/syscapture/README.md

 sudo systemctl restart nginx
 ```

+## Configuration Setup

+To set up the configuration for this project, please refer to the example files available in the `temp` directory.
+You can find:
+- `.env.example`: This file contains environment variables needed for the application.
+- `config.example.yml`: This file contains configuration settings for the application.

+You can move **one** of these files to your project's root directory and edit it to customize the configuration.

 ## Usage
 After installation, you can access SysCapture by navigating to `http://localhost:42000/` in your web browser.
 The application will provide real-time monitoring data.